surge-synthesizer/surge/README.md

 Studio files.
 On Mac it will generate makefiles by default, but if you add the argument `-GXcode` you can get an XCode project if you want.

-Surge developers regularly develop with all sorts of tools.
+Surge XT developers regularly develop with all sorts of tools.
 CLion, Visual Studio, vim, emacs, VS Code, and many others can work properly with the software.

 ## Building a VST2

-Due to licensing restrictions, VST2 builds of Surge **may not** be redistributed.
-However, it is possible to build a VST2 of Surge for your own personal use.
+Due to licensing restrictions, VST2 builds of Surge XT **may not** be redistributed.
+However, it is possible to build a VST2 of Surge XT for your own personal use.
 First, obtain a local copy of the VST2 SDK, and unzip it to a folder of your choice.
 Then set `VST2SDK_DIR` to point to that folder:

 ```